What's the Windows PowerShell and What to Eat with It? Part 1: Key Features

 Start-Job {Get-Service}

-What is Windows PowerShell and what is it eaten with?
+What's the Windows PowerShell and What to Eat with It?
 Part 1: Key Features

 Background tasks in Windows PowerShell can be manipulated by knowing their names.
-First, let's learn how to display them:
+Let's start by learning how to display them:

 Get-Job

-What is Windows PowerShell and what is it eaten with?
+What's the Windows PowerShell and What to Eat with It?
 Part 1: Key Features

 Now let's show the result of the job Job1: